mattdesl/module-best-practices/README.md

 ## task running

-If you have a build task (like UMD or a test runner) it is better to keep this small and light by just adding it to your `npm scripts`, rather than bringing in Gulp and several other (unnecessary) dependencies.
+If you have a build task (like UMD or a test runner) it is better to keep this small and light by just adding it to your `npm scripts`.
+For these simple tasks, gulp/grunt is often overkill.

 ```browserify foo.js -s Foo | uglifyjs -cm > build/foo.min.js```